Feefo Gold Merchant

 Right of Substitution

-What is the Right of Substitution?
+What is the right of substitution?

 The right of substitution is one of the key status tests that HMRC would look for during an IR35 investigation.
 It is therefore important that for all contractors who wish to operate outside of IR35, a genuine right of substitution exists throughout the duration of their engagement.
 Contractors must be able to demonstrate that their end client does not need them to personally deliver the services, and that any individual with the relevant level of skills, qualifications, and experience would be able to deliver the services successfully.